PracHub

 0

-2. When someone says, "we wouldn't do it that way," how do you defend your trade-offs or revise the design?
+1. When the interviewer says “this approach performs poorly” or “we wouldn’t do it that way,” how do you defend your trade-offs with data, or revise the design?
+What would you change in hindsight?

-3. Describe a time you received blunt or dismissive feedback during an interview or review—what did you do in the moment and what did you change afterward?
+2. Describe a time you received blunt or dismissive feedback during an interview or design review — what did you do in the moment, and what did you change afterward?

-4. How do you adapt your communication when an interviewer insists on a different programming language or style while keeping the discussion productive?
+3. How do you adapt your communication when an interviewer insists on a different programming language or style, while keeping the discussion productive?

 Loading comments...